Creamy Tomato Salad

 Instructions

-• Slice tomatoes into wedges.
-Place in a large mixing bowl.
+• Slice tomatoes into wedges and place them in a large mixing bowl.
 Add thinly sliced red onion.
 Just before serving, stir the sauce into the salad and mix to coat.

 • Garnish with dill and green onions.